 - Weight: While small block engines may not produce as much power as big blocks, they make up for it in being lighter-weight.
 The light-weight nature of small block engines puts less weight on the front axle, improving handling and acceleration.

 The History of Small Block Engines

 The small block was the V8 that started it all, predating the big block by decades.
 The first small block was the Chevrolet Series D V8 engine offered from 1917 to 1919.
 While historically important, this short-lived series didn’t make a huge impact and was quickly outshined by the standard six-cylinder Chevrolet engines used in passenger cars through the mid-50s.

 Unlike with the big block engines, Chevrolet actually fell in with the small block V8 trend after other automobile companies had already produced their own models.
-The Ford Flathead V8 started the trend in the 1950s, quickly becoming popular with hot rodders for the engine’s power potential.
+The Ford Flathead V8 started the trend in the 1920s, quickly becoming popular with hot rodders for the engine’s power potential, and then converting to an overhead valve Y-Block configuration in the mid 1950s.
 Cadillac, Oldsmobile and Chrysler followed suit with the OHV V8, Rocket and HEMI, respectively.

 While Chevy was late to the game, they made sure to produce an engine that would beat the competition and pave the way for small-block engines.
 In 1955, the 265-cubic-inch small block, called the “Turbo-Fire,” debuted in the Corvette and Belair models, delivering two times as much horsepower in half the weight of the Ford Flathead.
 This small block V8 cut the 0-60 mph time of the Corvette by 1.5 seconds and featured a 4.4-inch bore spacing that became a design staple of small-block engines.
 The small but powerful engine quickly earned the nickname of “Mighty Mouse,” which led to small block motors being called “mouse motors.”